-Are you interested in gaining health, living longer, or losing weight?
+Health is true wealth.
+Are you interested in reaching a healthy weight for you?
 What if you could eat as much as you want – without counting calories?
-Health is wealth.
+What do you value more – your health or your habits?

 Your health or your habits?

 Skeptical?
 So am I. What matters more to you – your health or your eating habits?
 Results are possible in one to four weeks, depending on only one condition, a change in eating habits (and a true desire to be healthy).
 Health is a choice that begins in the mind – without shame, guilt nor moral judgement.
 It can be difficult, but substitutes are possible.
 The sweetest pleasure of all is good health, not the taste of sugar.

 Nota bene.
 Some people choose what to eat and what not to eat for philosophical, spiritual, or religious reasons, not for health reasons.
 This site does not serve these people.
 This site is oriented towards health, science, and the individual.
 Nothing in this site is intended to diagnose, prevent, treat, or cure any disease.
 If you have a medical condition, see a doctor.